alcachofalaruz/axiom-engine/THIRD_PARTY_LICENSES.md

 https://github.com/EpicGamesExt/raddebugger

-Portions of this codebase (arena allocator, thread context) are adapted from the RAD Debugger source code, used under the following license:
+Portions of this codebase (e.g, thread context) are adapted from the RAD Debugger source code, used under the following license:

 ```